 There is no single Alzheimer’s treatment, but regular brain training, social stimulation, keeping to regular routines, and maintaining a healthy diet can all help to slow the decline.

+Alzheimer’s TreatmentSadly, there is still no known cure for Alzheimer’s Disease, but scientific advances have improved our understanding of the condition.
+New Alzheimer’s treatments are being developed, and promising research is under way.
+In the meantime, there are ways to slow down the decline.
 A diagnosis of Alzheimer’s can seem hopeless and life-shattering, but it is possible to make a difference to both the quality of life and the progression of the disease.
 By modifying lifestyle, we can slow the rate of decline and improve memory, communication and function, so that your loved one can stay independent for longer.

+Brain trainingChallenging and stimulating the brain in the early stages of Alzheimer’s can slow down the disease progression.
 Playing puzzles, reading, doing a crossword or becoming an internet silver surfer can all help to maintain cognitive function.

 Social stimulationAn active social life can be therapeutic as well as fun.

 People who mix with others are less prone to depression and memory problems than those who are more isolated.